-INTRODUCTION
+1. INTRODUCTION

-This policy sets the requirements to ensure that the HL Group considers core ESG factors in our decision making enabling us to identify investment opportunities and mitigate potential risks to our clients.
-Not only will this deliver good client outcomes but helps us to build a resilient and sustainable future for all
+This policy sets the requirements to ensure that HL considers core ESG factors in our decision making enabling us to identify investment opportunities and mitigate potential risks to our clients.
+Not only will this deliver good client outcomes but helps us to build a resilient and sustainable future for all.

-Our vision for ESG is to inspire confidence for a sustainable, resilient, and successful financial future.
+Our vision for ESG at HL is to inspire confidence for a sustainable, resilient, and successful financial future.